rojin-sharrr/mcp-google-calendar/README.md

    - Check that no other process is blocking ports 3000-3004 when authentication is required.

 3. **Credential Loading Priority Issues:**
-   - Remember the loading priority: CLI parameter > Environment variable > Default file
+   - Remember the loading priority: Environment variable > Default file
-   - Use `--credentials-file` parameter to override environment variables
    - Check that environment variables are properly set in your shell or Claude Desktop config
    - Verify file paths are absolute and accessible